motonisar/demo_mongo_java_api/README.md

 Prerequisite:
 Need a running mongodb which is already available.
 If not available ,
-please docker-compose file to spinup a mongodb running on docker.
+please use docker-compose file to spinup a mongodb running on docker.
 CMD > docker-compose -d -f docker.compose.yaml up